Adult Literacy Programs

 1. One-to-One Tutoring

 This program partners adults who want to improve their skills with trained volunteers who meet for one to three hours each week.
 In creating matches, we consider the needs, schedules and interests of both the learner and the volunteer tutor.
 The learner’s goals and individualized plan guide the tutoring process.
 Ongoing staff support and assessment are provided.
-We rely on the help and support of approximately 100 amazing tutors who also provide encouragement, focus and mentoring.
+We rely on the help and support of dozens of amazing tutors who also provide encouragement, focus and mentoring.
 Learners can be involved in tutoring and / or group learning at the same time.

 2. Group Learning